 The pulmonary exam includes multiple components, including inspection, palpation, percussion, and auscultation.
 In this article, we will focus on auscultation of lung sounds, which are useful in predicting chest pathology when considered alongside the clinical context.
 The lungs produce three categories of sounds which clinicians appreciate during auscultation: breath sounds, adventitious sounds, and vocal resonance.

-For the purpose of this article, we refer to breathe sounds as the normal lung sounds heard through the chest wall with the use of a stethoscope, rather than audible breathing through the mouth.
-Normal breathe sounds are classified as bronchial, vesicular, or bronchovesicular, which have different acoustic properties based on anatomical characteristics of the location where you are auscultating.
+For the purpose of this article, we refer to breath sounds as the normal lung sounds heard through the chest wall with the use of a stethoscope, rather than audible breathing through the mouth.
+Normal breath sounds are classified as bronchial, vesicular, or bronchovesicular, which have different acoustic properties based on anatomical characteristics of the location where you are auscultating.
 Bronchial sounds (also called tubular sounds) normally arise from the tracheobronchial tree and vesicular sounds normally arise from the finer lung parenchyma.
 Loud, harsh, and high pitched bronchial sounds are typically heard over the trachea or at the right apex.
 They are predominantly heard during expiration.
 If heard in other areas of the lung, bronchial sounds are abnormal.
 In contrast, vesicular breath sounds are soft, low pitched, predominantly inspiratory, and appreciated especially well at the posterior lung bases.
 Bronchovesicular sounds can be heard during inspiration and expiration and have a mid-range pitch and intensity.
 They are commonly heard over the upper third of the anterior chest.
 Note that the terms high and low pitch are defined by the American Thoracic Society Committee as 400hz or greater and 200hz or less, respectively, although the actual frequencies of these sounds may violate that official rule.

 Adventitious sounds refer to sounds that are heard in addition to the expected breath sounds mentioned above.
 The most commonly heard adventitious sounds include crackles, rhonchi, and wheezes.
 Stridor and rubs will also be discussed here.
 There are many other terms which are used to describe adventitious sounds, which are too numerous to cover.
 These terms are generally redundant with, or sub-categories of, the ones noted below.
 For instance, crackles and rales refer to the same finding; many terms are used interchangeably and vary by clinician and geographic location of practice.